Cybergabe/Cybergabe/README.md

 ##  💫 **About Me**

 - 🔭 I’m currently working on automation with Cron
-- 🌱 I’m currently reading Just for fun by Linus Torvalds, creator of Linux
+- 🌱 I’m currently reading Just for Fun: The Story of an Accidental Revolutionary by Linus Torvalds, creator of Linux
 - 💬 Ask me about Linux OS
 - 📫 How to reach me: [ibikunlesgabriel@proton.me](mailto:ibikunlesgabriel@proton.me)
 - ⚡ Fun fact about me: I love to sightsee in my spare time